PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Now you should see A get printed.

 Remember when we talked about how computer represent numbers?
 They use 0s and 1s.
-So how would we represent zero? we just use the symobl `0`.
+So how would we represent zero?
+We just use the symobl `0`.
 If we didn't count zero as a number we would end up representing zero as `1` in binary, and that would be confusing!

 And honestly, we need the number 0.